What Enterprise VR Headset Should I Buy?

 Cons

-The Pico Neo 3 is a great alternative to the Quest 2, but it’s also more expensive, at around $699.
+The PICO Neo 3 is a great alternative to the Quest 2, but it’s also more expensive, at around $699.
 It has many of the same customization capabilities and security requirements.
 It’s also an excellent option for enterprise VR, as it offers a high-powered processor and cross-platform capability for both wireless and wired streaming options via a built-in display port.
 This means admins or users can stream wirelessly or wired to see what is happening in the headset on an external monitor.

-Pico produces some of the most comfortable headsets on the market.
+PICO produces some of the most comfortable headsets on the market.
 The battery pack serves as a counterweight located on the back of the headset, alleviating pressure on the front of the head.
 As a result, it is arguably more comfortable than the Meta Quest, which is an important consideration for long training sessions.

-One benefit of Pico devices is that you can disable the physical boundary, making it easier for users to quickly get up and running.
+One benefit of PICO devices is that you can disable the physical boundary, making it easier for users to quickly get up and running.
 For example, you might not need the physical boundary enabled if users are in a controlled environment or are watching 360° videos.

-The Pico Neo 3 Pro Eye includes eye-tracking, which helps the headset know what you are looking at while in VR.
+The PICO Neo 3 Pro Eye includes eye-tracking, which helps the headset know what you are looking at while in VR.
 The Pro eye models give the best view with a feature called “foveated rendering.”
 This feature tracks your eyes and focuses most details in VR right where you are looking in the headset.
 This avoids having blurred aspects or objects in a user’s field of view.
 The headset automatically adjusts to give the best viewing experience in VR by sharpening focus on objects users look at.

-Pico (and HTC) do not make you jump through as many hoops as Meta does.
+PICO (and HTC) do not make you jump through as many hoops as Meta does.
 To set up your device, you need it in developer mode.
-And Pico makes that easy.
+And PICO makes that easy.
 Out of the box, the device is already in developer mode.
 Plug it into your computer and sideload your applications or install your preferred MDM.

 In comparison, the Meta Quest forces you to go through a tutorial video (which you can’t skip), create a boundary guardian, and set up a unique Facebook/Oculus account… which then is upgraded to a Developer account… which you have to verify with a real credit card… and you have to do this painstaking process with every device you deploy.
 It’s not so bad for a handful of devices, but as you scale to hundreds and thousands, this process is a real pain to manage.